boredazfcuk/docker-icloudpd/README.md

    ```

 ## CONFIGURING A PASSWORD

+Once the container has been created, you should connect to it and run `/usr/local/bin/sync-icloud.sh --Initialise`.
+This will then take you through the process of adding your password to the container's keyring.
+It will also take you through generating a cookie that will allow the container to download the photos...

 If you launch a container without initialising it first, you will receive an error message similar to this:
 ```